 Hernando met us at our hotel at 10am.
 We walked down to the hostel where he keeps the horses and met our guide for the day, Juan.
 My horse was named Mono (Monkey).
 Marisol had Violetta.
 Both were excellent horses.
 Mono was very competitive and loved to be in the lead.
 If he heard the other horses catching up behind him, he started to run a little faster.
 He was also very smart and knew his way through town.
 I didn’t have to guide him down the roads at all which was amazing.
 He knew exactly where to turn and even stopped at the crossroads to look out for cars!

 The ride took about two hours and went through some beautiful landscapes.
 The road followed the path of the Río Quindío for the most part.
 There was a lot of traffic but the horses handled it well and stuck to the right of the road.

 When we arrived at the entrance to Valle de Cocora, we said thanks and goodbye to Juan and walked up the path.
 On both sides there are recreational facilities with restaurants, activities, pony rides for kids, and camping.

-One of the more touristy restaurants is Donde Juan B. It’s situated near the trails that head into the park.
+The restaurants are geared towards tourists and are sometimes more expensive than what you would find in Salento.
+One of the more popular restaurants is Donde Juan B. It’s situated near the trails that head into the park.
 The trout dishes are very good but be warned – the portions are huge.
 I suggest sharing.
-It came out to about COP$30,000 per person without sharing.
+With a meal and drink, it can come out to about COP$40,000 per person without sharing.